 Volunteering to help biodiversity isn't just about monitoring species and habitats.
-There is a lot that you could do to help our understanding of the environment which our species and habitats require.
-For example you could collect climate data such are rainfall or record the extent of flooding events.
-If you don't mind getting stuck in you can help record the amount of litter on our beaches or take part in path or wall creation.
+There is a lot that you can do to help our understanding of the environment which our species and habitats require.
+For example you could collect climate data such as rainfall or record the extent of flooding events.
+If you don't mind getting stuck in you could help record the amount of litter on our beaches or take part in path or wall creation.

 Want to learn more?
 There are great training opportunities ranging from a few hours to residential courses.
-Information on biodiversity related training can be obtained from British Trust for Conservation Volunteers.
+Information on biodiversity related training can be obtained from The Conservation Volunteers .